Technology stocks: Long-term trends present compelling opportunities

 When technology is ready to be rolled out and commercially deployed, in some cases, it can often address a far larger market than initially anticipated.
 Remember: the evolution of SaaS and as-a-service offerings means many technology companies now go beyond simply selling hardware and software.
 Operating under expanded business models enables these innovative tech firms to provide a larger set of revenue-driving services and tap into new streams of income.

 Tech continues to evolve in ways that few could have predicted 20 years ago.
 Examples abound.
-Amazon, initially an online book seller, purchased Hollywood giant and owner of the James Bond franchise MGM for $8.45bn.4 A company like Alphabet (Google) has been public since 2004, but it is still growing and in many ways is still growing like a start-up.
-Constant disruption and upward innovation, herein lie the basis of the tech sectors’ bright future.
+Amazon, initially an online book seller, purchased Hollywood giant and owner of the James Bond franchise MGM for $8.45bn.

 We, therefore, believe there are several key drivers underpinning potential long-term growth in the technology sector and want to highlight a few primary catalysts below: